|Fluid Dynamics & Materials Processing

 The equation reads:

-ΩENG,i is the set of generator units at the input end of the i-th EH; Pm is the active output of the m-th generator unit in the EH; and are the lower limit and upper limit of its active output, respectively.
+ΩENG,i is the set of generator units at the input end of the i-th EH; Pm is the active output of the m-th generator unit in the EH;

 The first part of distribution network modeling is node power flow calculation, which is modeled according to the power conservation equation .
 The modeling equation reads: